OpenEvalProject/evals/manuscripts/elife-81551/v2/manuscript.md

 G. sulfurreducens biofilms were harvested when the current density reached ~1 mA/cm2.
 Biofilm from eight 9 cm2 electrodes was scraped into 80 ml of 150 mM ethanolamine buffer pH 10.5 (Wang et al., 2017) with 0.25 U/mL benzonase, as the higher pH buffers were found to increase recovery compared to pH 6.5 buffers used for OmcS and OmcE (Figure 1—figure supplement 1).
 OmcZ filaments were sheared using a Waring Commercial blender (Cat.
 No. 7011 S) for 3 min on low setting, then 1 min on high setting.
 Cell debris was removed by centrifugation at 8000 × g for 20 min.

-## SDS-PAGE of filaments sample
+### SDS-PAGE of filaments sample

 The sheared filaments mixture was filtered and concentrated using 100 kDa and 300 kDa concentrator units (Sartorius Vivaspin) after multiple washing with buffer and subsequently ultrapure water.
 The concentrated filaments sample was diluted to 0.3 mg/mL with 50 mM ammonium bicarbonate (pH 7.8) buffer.
 The filaments sample was analyzed by SDS-PAGE to assess the separation as previously described (Wang et al., 2019).
 Briefly, Acryl/Bis (37.5:1, 40% w/v) solution (VWR) was used to prepare 4–16% Tricine-SDS-PAGE (Schägger, 2006) gels.
 Diluted filament samples with a final concentration of 0.15 mg/mL from each 100 kDa and 300 kDa filtration step were mixed with sample buffer with 0.5% and 2% w/v final concentrations of SDS.
 Before loading the samples into the gel, samples were boiled for 20 min before cooling to room temperature, followed by spinning at 2000 × g for 1 min.
 The samples were allowed to run with an initial voltage of 50 V for 10 min and the next voltage step of 200 V for 2.5 hr.
 A Spectra Multicolor Broad Range Protein Ladder (ThermoFisher) was used as mass standards for the protein bands.
 After washing the gels with ultrapure water three times, gels were stained with silver stain (Kavran and Leahy, 2014) or with 3,3′,5,5′-tetramethylbenzidine (Thomas et al., 1976).

-## In-solution digestion by Trypsin/Chymotrypsin
+### In-solution digestion by Trypsin/Chymotrypsin

 In-solution digestion protocol was adapted from Promega protocols for Trypsin Gold and Chymotrypsin (Promega).
 A 0.3 mg/mL of filaments sample obtained after the 300 kDa filtration step was digested with a combination of Trypsin Gold and Chymotrypsin.
 For Trypsin Gold, 50 µg was mixed with 50 mM acetic acid to reach 1 µg/µL and diluted to 20 µg/mL in 50 mM ammonium bicarbonate (pH 7.8).
 For Chymotrypsin, 25 µg was resuspended in 1 mM HCl to a final concentration of 1 µg/µL and diluted to 20 µg/mL in 50 mM ammonium bicarbonate (pH 7.8).
 5 µL of 100 mM DL-dithiothreitol (Sigma-Aldrich) was used to reduce 30 µL of the filaments sample followed by incubation at 37°C for 1 hr.
 The reduced sample was spiked with 10 µL of 100 mM iodoacetamide (Sigma-Aldrich) and incubated in the dark at room temperature for 45 min.
 Then, the mixture was diluted with 90 µL of 50 mM ammonium bicarbonate (pH 7.8) before adding 15 µL of the combination of Chymotrypsin and Trypsin Gold.
 The filamen sample was incubated for 3 hr at 37°C.

-## Mass spectrometry of filament samples
+### Mass spectrometry of filament samples

 The proteolyzed peptides mixture of filament sample was quenched after 3 hr incubation by adding 30 µL of 1% trifluoroacetic acid before MALDI-TOF/TOF (UltrafleXtreme, Bruker) characterization in positive ion mode.
 A saturated solution of α-cyano-4-hydroxycinnamic acid (Sigma-Aldrich) was used for the matrix solution by dissolving with a 2:1 solution of ultrapure water:acetonitrile (Ing et al., 2017).
 The sample spot was recrystallized on the MALDI plate with a 1:1 ratio of 0.1% of trifluoroacetic acid and acetonitrile.
 The data were analyzed using mMass protein identification software (Niedermeyer and Strohalm, 2012; Strohalm et al., 2008; Strohalm et al., 2010).

-## Cryo-EM conditions and image processing
+### Cryo-EM conditions and image processing

 The cell appendage sample (ca. 3.5–4.0 μl) was applied to glow-discharged lacey carbon grids, and then plunge frozen using an EM GP Plunge Freezer (Leica).
 The cryo-EMs were collected on a 300 keV Titan Krios with a K3 camera (University of Virginia) at 1.08 Å/pixel and a total dose of ca. 48 e/Å2.
 Motion corrections and contrast transfer function (CTF) estimations were done in cryoSPARC (Punjani et al., 2017; Rohou and Grigorieff, 2015; Zheng et al., 2017).
 Particles were auto-picked by ‘Filament Tracer’ with a shift of 60 pixels between adjacent boxes.
 All auto-picked particles underwent multiple rounds of 2D classification, and all particles in bad 2D class averages were removed.
 After this, the OmcZ dataset had 92,170 particles remaining.
 The helical symmetry was originally determined in our previous study (Wang et al., 2019).
 After a helical refinement applying and optimizing the helical symmetry, a non-uniform refinement was performed to improve the resolution in the central area of the map.
 The resulting half maps were then sharpened by ‘highres’ mode in DeepEMhancer (Sanchez-Garcia et al., 2021), and the cryo-EM parameters are listed in Table 1.

-## Model building of OmcZ filaments
+### Model building of OmcZ filaments

 The hand of the OmcZ filaments was determined by the hand of an α-helix.
 The hand assignment also agreed with the AlphaFold (Jumper et al., 2021) predictions of OmcZ.
 Part of the AlphaFold prediction (P27-S284), without N-terminal signal peptide and C-terminal β-sandwich domains, was docked into the cryo-EM map, and the regions that did not fit well were manually adjusted in Coot (Emsley and Cowtan, 2004).
 The de novo placement of heme molecules in the cryo-EM map at this resolution is challenging, especially since ligands are not included in the AlphaFold prediction.
 Therefore, to better refine heme-interacting areas at this resolution, bond/angle restraints for the heme molecule itself, His-Fe and Cys-heme thioester bonds were restricted based on the geometries obtained in high-resolution crystal structures such as NrfB20 (PDB 2P0B) and NrfHA21 (PDB 2J7A).
 Real-space refinement was performed with those restraints (Afonine et al., 2018).
 To clean up the protein geometry, OmcZ models were further rebuilt using Rosetta (Wang et al., 2015).
 MolProbity (Williams et al., 2018) was used to evaluate the quality of the filament model, and the refinement statistics are shown in Table 1.

-## Structural analysis of heme c pairs
+### Structural analysis of heme c pairs

 All structural coordinates with heme ligand (HEC or/and HEM) were downloaded from the Protein Data Bank.
 All possible heme pairs were then filtered with a minimum distance less than or equal to 6 Å, with the ‘contact’ command in UCSF-ChimeraX (Pettersen et al., 2021).
 For each qualified pair, the rotation matrix between two porphyrin rings was generated in ChimeraX using the ‘align’ command.
-The rotation angle θ was then calculated from the rotation matrix with the following equation, where tr is the trace of the rotation matrix:.|θ|=arccos(tr(R)−12)
+The rotation angle θ was then calculated from the rotation matrix with the following equation, where tr is the trace of the rotation matrix:

+$$
+|\theta|=arccos(\frac{tr(R)−1}{2})
+$$